Plan Your Shanghai Trip

 10. Go up the Shanghai Tower

 The elevator ride alone is an experience.
 Once you’re up there, you can see the full view of the Bund and the entire city in every direction, including the Oriental Pearl TV Tower and the sprawling Lujiazui financial district.
 The Bund looks tiny from up there, which gives you a crazy perspective on how massive Shanghai actually is.
 The view is amazing, and it’s definitely one of those fun things Shanghai offers.
-This is the best viewing spots for the Shanghai skyline.
+These are the best spots to view the Shanghai skyline.

 Aerial view of a large city with a wide river running through it, surrounded by numerous skyscrapers and dense urban buildings under a partly cloudy sky. -copyright-moving-jack.
 Com